-Paris Saint-Germain had plenty of what-if transfer moves over the recent window period that were either close to happening or just seemed like a possibility.
-This rumor is one that would have been a grand surprise had PSG sporting director Leonardo pulled it off.
+Paris Saint-Germain had plenty of what-if transfer moves over the recent window that were either close to happening or just merely seemed like a possibility.
+Overall, this rumor is one that would have been a grand surprise had PSG sporting director Leonardo pulled it off.

 Want more PSG?
 Visit the PSG Talk Podcast Network page and subscribe to PSG Talking, The 1970, and 24th & Parc.